I founded Community Well to offer community-building consulting services to nonprofits and political advocacy

 The daughter of a teacher and ethics professor-turned-clergyman, I grew up with a strong sense of social interconnectedness, which continues to motivate me to support communities where all have opportunities to thrive.
 I call it community wellness: taking care of our selves and taking care of each other.

 To that end, I work with nonprofits that provide health, education, job, and housing services and with initiatives that promote progressive public policies.
 I produce written collateral, such as grant applications, social media and website content, and print marketing text.
 I also create and implement communications and development strategies, including grassroots funding and political advocacy campaigns, donor cultivation, and corporate partnerships.

 I hold a master’s degree in international relations from King’s College London.
 I am particularly interested in how public policy can better serve the wellbeing of women and children.
 I have worked with organizations in Europe, Africa, and North America.

 I am the proud parent of two children, both of whom attend Charlottesville City Schools.
 I am passionate about supporting students and teachers, and I am a member of the CCS School Health Advisory Board.
-I am currently coordinating a grassroots initiative, A Playground for Walker, to build a playground at our local upper elementary school.
+I am currently leading a grassroots initiative, A Playground for Walker, to build a playground at our local upper elementary school.
 I enjoy practicing yoga, counting leaves, listening to good podcasts, and camping and hiking with my Eagle Scout husband (we will never be stranded without food or fire!) and our kiddos.
-My guilty pleasure is watching crime show reruns.